SBGrid on BioHPC

 Running sbgrid -L will print the available versions for the three current platforms (OS X PowerPC and Intel, Linux).

-$ sbgrid -L gnuplot
+$ sbgrid-info -L gnuplot

 Version information for: /programs/x86_64-linux/gnuplot